gruntjs/grunt-contrib-concat/README.md

 Type: `Boolean`
 Default: false

 This value will be sort files before concat process.
-You may need to use this pattern in top of files: `#order: 1` ( you must leave a blank before integer)
+You need to use this pattern in top of files: `#order: 1` ( you must leave a blank before integer)

 #### banner